bkiers/atlas/README.md

     mvn -q exec:java
     mvn package

-which will create a JAR file, `original-atlas-VERSION.jar`, inside the `./target` folder of approximately 5.6 Megabytes containing the entire index of all cities.
+which will create a JAR file, `atlas-VERSION.jar`, inside the `./target` folder of approximately 5.6 Megabytes containing the entire index of all cities.

 If you don't need all cities, you can create a smaller index.
 For example, if you want